liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 ### Out-of-band POT extensions

-For situations requiring real-time or near-real-time verification, meaning some external security operation center (SOC) wishes to have real-time visibility of the forwarding path, out-of-band methods are needed to encapsulate and transmit POT.
+For situations requiring real-time or near-real-time verification, meaning some external security operation centers (SOC) wish to have real-time visibility of the forwarding path, out-of-band methods are needed to encapsulate and transmit POT.
 In this way, the SOC can verify the POT of each packet in order to make sure the forwarding is correct.
 For example, traffic monitoring protocols like IPFIX {{RFC7011}} or ICMP {{RFC792}}, specific management and control protocols, etc. Similarly, exact size and specifications of data fields are subject to different POT mechanisms.

-## Requirement 2: Attributes of a network element {#reqattributes}

-The identity of a subject should be defined by the attributes (or claims) it owns.
-Attribute-defined identity is a paradigm widely accepted in SCIM {{RFC7643}}, OAuth {{RFC7519}}, SAML {{SAML2}}, etc. POT proof should reflect the identity and associated attributes, such as element type, security level, security capability it has, remotely-attested or not, vendor, deployed geolocation, current timestamp, path it is on, hop index on the path etc.

-Such attributes/claims/attestation results can reuse existing specifications, for example {{-RATSEAT}}, {{-RATSRES}} in RATS WG.
-Some existing claims that we can reuse:

-  - hwmodel (Hardware Model)
-  - hwversion (Hardware Version)
-  - swname (Software Name )
-  - swversion (Software Version)
-  - location (location)

-Some new claim extensions can be made:

-    elemtype
-    pathid
-    index
-    secfunctions
-    vendor
-    ...

-(subject to discussion, add, change)

-NASR could work closely with RATS on the standardization of above attributes and means of proving them.

-## Requirement 3: Path Attestation Procedures

-After a path is selected, it should be

-  1. Committed to prevent changes,
-  2. Publicized for common referencing and retrieval.

-The stored path should contain this information: unique ID (within a domain), all network elements on the path, and attributes of them.
-(Schemas may vary depending on scenarios)

-TBA

 # Non-Requirements {#no-req}